Dylandoesprogramming/react-primer/README.md

 Now let's add some more JSX to the app.
 1. Substitute the html string for a JavaScript expression.
 (Both of these are JSX elements, which are then converted to JavaScript.)

-2. Write a function to return a larger JSX element
+2. Write a function to return a larger JSX element (Should be done in a new file called App.js using imports and exports);

 3. Write a condition to return one of two JSX elements.
+(Do this in your App.js file);

 ## Our Second App
 Now let's build another app.
 Shut down your previous app and navigate to second-react-app.